build-trust/ockam-documentation/portals/kafka/warpstream/warpstream.md

 # Navigate to this example’s directory.
 cd examples/command/portals/kafka/warpstream/

-# Run the example by calling the run.sh script and passing your warpstream api key as an argument, use Ctrl-C to exit at any point.
+# Run the example by calling the run.sh script and passing your warpstream application key as an argument, use Ctrl-C to exit at any point.
-./run.sh _warpstream_api_key_
+./run.sh _warpstream_application_key_
 ```

 If everything runs as expected, you'll see the message: _The example run was successful 🥳_